 To test your webpage responsiveness, you can make use of Google Mobile-Friendly Test.
 This free tool from Google will show you if the given URL appears to be mobile responsive or otherwise.

 A responsive website is one that will “adjust” according to the device that accesses the site.
 So, the website will be different if it is loaded from a desktop vs. a smartphone.
 Now that more than 60% of online searches come from mobile devices, having a responsive design is a must.
+Many web design companies specialize in creating great designs to improve the conversion and experience.

 An intuitive website will give your visitors the most seamless experience because they won’t have to work to find what they need.
 Instead, they can enjoy their visit, get the information they’re looking for quickly, and move further down the sales funnel, which will ultimately bring you more revenue.